This article details the things that must be considered when adding support for a new display. Specifically, two tasks must be performed:

 Configuration of the TFT controller varies depending on platform hardware because peripheral registers and display timings vary across MCU families and displays.
 As such, this is a general description of the concepts involved in initializing TFT controllers for TouchGFX application, which can hopefully aid in the configuration of your concrete platform.

-Note: We recommend that you take a look at the diagrams in this article in order to understand the basic concepts of porches vs. active area and their effect on
+Note: We recommend that you take a look at the diagrams in Timing and TFT Controller Integration in order to understand the basic concepts of porches vs. active area and their effect on

 A TFT controller usually needs to have the following parameters configured: